jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Added Current Punishment - Suggested by Tyler A
 * Added how to handle name dropping - Suggested by Tyler A
 * Added how to handle going over the time limit - Suggested by Tyler A
-* Added how to handle drafting a player that has already been drafted - Suggested by Tyler
+* Added how to handle drafting a player that has already been drafted - Suggested by Tyler A
 #### 2015 Amendments:
 * Added Tyler B to the league - Suggested by Jason W
 * Removed Kris M from the league - Suggested by Jason W